Automattic/Edit-Flow/readme.txt

 == Upgrade Notice ==

+= 0.6.2 =
+Two bug fixes: post titles should properly appear in email notifications, and bulk editing no longer deletes editorial metadata

 = 0.6.1 =
-* Proper support for custom post types.
-We have removed the option to enable/disable Custom Statuses for Pages from the Settings page.
+Proper support for custom post types.
+We removed the option to enable/disable Custom Statuses for Pages from the Settings page.
 Custom Statuses are enabled by default for Pages.
 To remove support for statuses, please see readme.

 = 0.6 =
 New features, including story budget and editorial metadata, a completely rewritten calendar view, and many bug fixes, including one for editorial comments appearing in the admin.

 == Changelog ==

-= 0.6.2 =
+= 0.6.2 (Jan.
+26, 2011) =
 * Bug fix: Post Titles were broken in email notifications.
 (Thanks kfawcett and madguy000!)
+* Bug fix: Bulk editing any post types would cause editorial metadata to occasionally be deleted.
+(Thanks meganknight!)

 = 0.6.1 (Jan.
 9, 2011) =
 * Custom Post Type support for custom post statuses, editorial metadata, editorial comments, notifications, (Thanks to all who requested this!)